 GLP-1 and Nausea: Managing a Common Side Effect

 Nausea affects 20-40% of GLP-1 users, particularly in the first 2-4 weeks as the body adapts.
 GLP-1 agents increase gastric emptying time and alter digestive signalling, triggering nausea sensations.
 While most users experience adaptation over time, symptomatic relief during the initial period significantly improves quality of life and medication compliance.
+For the full picture on timing and severity, see the complete GLP-1 side effects guide.

 Three supplements have clinical evidence supporting their use for nausea: ginger, vitamin B6, and peppermint.
 Each works through different mechanisms, and combining them provides additive benefit.